Hours of Service (HOS) Regulations

 Adverse Driving Conditions Exception

-This rule gives an additional 2 hours on the road if the driver is in unfavorable traffic conditions.
-When truck drivers announce "Adverse Driving Conditions" on their logs, they can now get an extra 2 hours for 11-hour driving hours and 14-hour duty.
+This rule gives an additional 2 hours of service on the road if the driver with ELD is in unfavorable traffic conditions.
+Truckers announce "Adverse Driving Conditions" on their elogs on an electronic logging device.
+They can get an extra 2 hours of service for 11-hour driving and 14-hour duty.
 Just use truck maps, truck navigation, and truck GPS properly.

 Buy ELD and watch the EZLOGZ explanation of the Final Rule to prepare for these significant changes in DOT Hours of Service (HOS).
 (We wrote about 8/2 split and 14 hours rules above.)

 This exemption allows drivers with ELD devices to extend the maximum driving window by up to 120 minutes of DOT Hours of Service (HOS).
 And always remember that you can rest on your split berth slipper after work.

 Before the Final Rule on hours of service was enacted in September 2020, staff could use this exception to operate up to two hours beyond their maximal DOT HOS.
 Still, it could not extend its most considerable driving time.

 Listen to our webinar about issues of the Final rule after September 29, 2020

 You must know everything about the short-haul exemption for the hours of service of non-CDL truckers

 EZLOGZ Improves its Products after the Final HOS Rule